opendistro-for-elasticsearch/performance-analyzer-rca/src/main/java/com/amazon/opendistro/elasticsearch/performanceanalyzer/rca/framework/core/stats/README.md

 Formatters are classes that implement the `Formatter`  interface.
 This is the language the reporter and aggregators talk in.
 When the reporter asks for the metrics, it sends across a formatter with it.
 The aggregator uses the formatter to format the measurements.
 Formatters are located in `stat/format`.
-The formatter that comes with the repo might not suite your needs and therefore, you might choose to write another formatter that formats the measurements in accordance with your metric backend.
+The formatter that comes with the repo might not suit your needs and therefore, you might choose to write another formatter that formats the measurements in accordance with your metric backend.